robwillup/mithrandir/docs/Languages_And_Frameworks/Go/Functions/2023-11-05@Go_Functions_Syntax.md

-# Go Functions For The 5-Year-Old Me (who already know some programming concepts)
+# Go Functions For The 5-Year-Old Me

 As we begin, keep in mind that, as in other programming languages, functions in Go must be as clear as possible.